the-teacher/the_role/README.md

 #### TheRole instead of CanCan?

 TheRole, in contrast to CanCan, has a simple and predefined way to find the access state of the current role.
-If you don't want to create your own role scheme with CanCan Abilities - TheRole can be a great solution for your.
+If you don't want to create your own role scheme with CanCan Abilities - TheRole can be a great solution for you.

 You can manage roles with a simple UI.
 TheRole's ACL structure is inspired by Rails' controllers, that's why it's so great for Rails applications.